-I've written a book for this course which is published by Oxford University Press.
-The book was written do to cover everything that could possibly be asked on an exam.
-A list of other recommended books is given in an appendix.
+Lecture Notes (more or less a book) which are meant to cover everything that could possibly be asked on an exam.
+A list of recommended books

-Any crucial corrections in the book will be listed here.
+is given in the preface.
+Any crucial corrections to the notes will be listed here.

-Slides and other items from lectures will be posted here.
-Any known errors from lectures will be corrected here.
+Slides and other items from Lectures are posted here.

 Covers: Einstein and Debye